Posted on May 21, 2020

 Wood decking requires more maintenance than aluminum decking.
 While wooden decking contains oils and tannins that protect it from insects and decay, it still requires annual power washing and finish or stain every three to four years.
 Wooden decking is also prone to warping, decaying, rotting, or twisting over time, especially if it’s not cared for properly.
 Aluminum decking can be set out and essentially forgotten about: it requires little to no maintenance to perform well and keep looking good, and it doesn’t get damaged as easily as wood does.

 A lot of traditionalists like wood decking’s classic and attractive look.
 The thing about wood decking, again, is the maintenance.
 It takes a lot of work to keep your wooden decking looking good season after season.
 If you’re handy and enjoy the work, wooden decking is a good option, but aluminum decking has won over even some wood traditionalists.
 Aluminum won’t rust, twist, or warp over the dock system, requires less maintenance and only occasional cleaning when compared to wooden decking, and it is available in a variety of beautiful and long-lasting color options—ShoreMaster has plain, white, tan, and even woodgrain painted aluminum to fit your dream dock plans.
+Learn more about boat dock rust and aluminum.

 Whether you’re looking for a new dock system or upgrading your current one, ShoreMaster has everything you need and more.
 Using sectional docks that offer customization and flexibility, Shoremaster can help you build a dock specific to your waterfront.
 ShoreMaster is an industry leader in boat dock accessory quality and has the greatest number of available options for your waterfront.
 For more information about ShoreMaster’s offerings and what would work best for your unique shoreline, contact a ShoreMaster dealer near you.